nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [opensource.com: A beginner's guide to Kubernetes Jobs and CronJobs](https://opensource.com/article/20/11/kubernetes-jobs-cronjobs) Use Jobs and CronJobs to control and manage Kubernetes pods and containers.
 * [medium: Jobs & Cronjobs in Kubernetes Cluster](https://medium.com/avmconsulting-blog/jobs-cronjobs-in-kubernetes-cluster-d0e872e3c8c8)
 * [devopscube.com: How To Create Kubernetes Jobs/Cron Jobs – Getting Started Guide](https://devopscube.com/create-kubernetes-jobs-cron-jobs/)
+* [containiq.com: Kubernetes Jobs | Use Cases, Scheduling, and Failure](https://www.containiq.com/post/kubernetes-jobs) Learn more about Kubernetes best practices and job cases.
+This article will even teach you how to create kubernetes jobs and how to handle failures.

 ### Kubernetes Deployment Strategies
 - [youtube: deployment strategies in kubernetes | recreate | rolling update | blue/green | canary](https://youtu.be/efiMiaFjtn8)